Mctalian/wow-build-tools/README.md

 - [x] Autoupdating the tool itself
 - [ ] More token replacements
+- [ ] Use GitHub Release contents as a source for the changelog
 - [ ] Guided tour of the tool
 - [ ] Various warnings and checks to help catch issues with the addon before packaging
 - [ ] Monorepo support